 Step 1: Educate yourself

-The first step is to identify and educate yourself on the legal matters which you require advice on.
+The first step is to identify and educate yourself on the legal matters on which you require advice.

 The internet is full of information, so the last thing you should be spending money on are answers that can be found online.
 For example, you should find out about the requirements for getting a divorce or the requirements for making a valid will.